John Lee (Labour politician): Biography

-Lee was educated at Reading School, Christ's College, Cambridge and the School of Oriental and African Studies, University of London.
-He became a barrister, called to the bar in 1960 at Middle Temple.
+Lee was born in Bagshot, Surrey, the son of a left-wing mother and "right-wing Liberal" father who worked as a sales manager in the City.
+As a boy he was influenced by the radical sermons of the Archbishop of Canterbury, William Temple.
+He was educated at Reading School, Christ's College, Cambridge, where he read history, and the School of Oriental and African Studies, University of London.
+He then became a barrister, called to the bar at the Middle Temple in 1960.
 From 1951 to 1958 he worked in the Colonial Service in the Gold Coast, now Ghana.
-Later he worked in the Ministry of Communications, then in 1959 joined the BBC legal department.
+Later he worked in the Ministry of Communications, before joining the BBC legal department in 1959.

-Lee first contested the parliamentary constituency of Reading at the 1964 general election without success, but defeated the Conservative incumbent, Peter Emery, in the 1966 election.
+Lee had supported the radical-left Common Wealth Party during wartime, but later reconciled himself to Labour and became a party member in 1955.
+He first contested the parliamentary constituency of Reading at the 1964 general election without success, but defeated the Conservative incumbent, Peter Emery, in the 1966 election.
 He served as Member of Parliament (MP) for Reading until his defeat at the 1970 election.
-He was subsequently MP for Birmingham Handsworth from February 1974 until he stood down at the 1979 election, when he was succeeded by Sheila Wright.
-He stood broadly on the left of the Labour Party and was a member of the Tribune Group of Labour MPs.
+He was subsequently elected MP for Birmingham Handsworth in February 1974, but ongoing illness and a parliamentary trip to the Western Pacific in 1975 that had left him "absolutely shattered" prompted him to stand down at the 1979 election, when he was succeeded by Sheila Wright.
+During the first year of his second term in Parliament he was Chairman of the West Midlands Group of Labour MPs.